 Psychiatrist, psychologist, or neuropsychologist.
-A doctor or counselor who conducts cognitive (thinking and learning) assessments of the patient and helps the patient and family adjust to the disability.
+A healthcare provider or counselor who conducts cognitive (thinking and learning) assessments of the patient.
+He or she also helps the patient and family adjust to the disability.

 Recreation therapist.
 A therapist who coordinates therapeutic recreation programs to help promote social skills and leisure activities.

 Registered dietitian.
-A nutritionist who evaluates and provides for the dietary needs of each patient based on the patient's medical needs, eating abilities, and food preferences.
+A nutritionist who evaluates and provides for the dietary needs of each patient.
+This is based on the patient's medical needs, eating abilities, and food preferences.

 Vocational therapist.
 A counselor who assists people with disabilities to plan careers and find and keep satisfying jobs.

 Orthotist.
-A health care professional who makes braces or splints used to strengthen or stabilize a part of the body.
+A healthcare professional who makes braces and splints used to strengthen or stabilize a part of the body.

 Case manager.
 A rehabilitation case manager helps plan, organize, coordinate, and monitor services and resources for the patient.